Dishoungh/cpu/README.md

 In the Darkstar IP, there are 128 AXI registers.
 I want to have just enough to test everything step by step.
 To start, I want to set up the register file in the core, where the internal registers reside.
 I'm following the [released unprivileged spec from May 8, 2025](./riscv-unprivileged-spec-may-8-2025.pdf).

+# Part II - Regfile

+For this next part, I'll create the regfile, which is a block containing the 32 general purpose registers internal to the CPU core including a register holding the current Program Counter (pc) value.
+This functionality is relatively simple.

 # Special Thanks